EyedBread/Sk-ldpaddegrafik/README.md

-# Sköldpaddegrafik
+# Turtle Graphics
-En parser för ett enkelt programmeringsspråk för grafik, baserat på det klassiska programmeringsspråket Logo.
-Sköldpaddan heter Leona.
+A fully functional parser for a simple programming language for graphics, based on the classic programming language Logo.
+The turtle is named Leona.